Big Ten Conference

 A couple of people sent me the picture below, a cropped version of a larger image which was apparently published on the Twitter account of Rutgers football, purportedly showing the 1967 helmet design for this team...

-...while the 1967-1968 Rutgers helmet design did indeed have a logo depicting a knight-like figure riding a horse, the cartoonish logo on the above image does not appear to be a close match to the one actually worn on the helmet as seen in the best available photograph I have (see below).
-I vaguely remember having some larger and clearer photographs of this one many years ago but may have lost them in a hard drive crash; I would appreciate any superior photographs of the 1967 - 1968 Rutgers helmet design.
-Since photographs from this period are scarce, it is entirely possible that more than one logo was used during the years in question.
+...while the 1967-1968 Rutgers helmet design did indeed have a logo depicting a knight-like figure riding a horse, the cartoonish logo on the above image does not appear to be a close match to the one actually worn on the helmet as seen in the best available photograph I have received (see below).

 *1 The number "37" is worn on each helmet in memory of 37 Rutgers alumni who perished as a result of the September 11, 2001 terrorist attacks.
 The names of several of these victims were also worn on each helmet (the small horizontal black lines; the text is not legible at this size).
 The '37' is worn on the left side only; an "R" logo is present on the right side, along with additional names (as depicted below).